pejman-hkh/4php/README.md

 5. Not support php casting
 6. Not support do while

+# OOP support will added soon
+I'm programming to add oop in 4p

 # About
 This simple php interpreter written in c++11 and can be used as template engine in c++ too.